 5. October 18, 1960.
-Fifty years ago.
-Actually, this date is just a stand-in for the real date, which may never be known.
+Actually, this date is just a stand-in for the real date, which we may never know for sure.
 Topping and Webb decided they'd had enough, and started looking to sell the Yankees.
 First, they fired manager Casey Stengel on October 18, with Casey reading a resignation statement to the press, and then saying, "I guess this means they fired me," and, "I'll never make the mistake of being 70 again."
-A few days later, Weiss was forced out.

-What did Topping and Webb care?
-They knew that, even if Weiss' prediction came true, they weren't going to be around to get the blame.
-The new guys would.
-But Weiss was right on the money: The Yankees won the next 2 World Series and the next 4 AL Pennants, but in Year 5, 1965, they crashed to 6th.
+Weiss turned out to be right on the money: After he and Casey were fired, the Yankees won the next 2 World Series and the next 4 AL Pennants, but in Year 5, 1965, they crashed to 6th.

 The Yanks didn't get back to the postseason until 1976.
 By that point, Topping, Webb, Weiss and Stengel were all dead.
-And CBS, which bought the team from Topping and Webb in 1964, had sold them to the group headed by George Steinbrenner.
+And CBS had sold them to the group headed by George Steinbrenner.
 The rest is history.
 And psychology.
 Often abnormal psychology.
 Still, the Bronx Zoo period of 1976 to 1979, and George's doings in the 1980s, were no crazier than what the Topping/Webb/Weiss regime did.
 Only more public about it.

 6. August 2, 1979.
 Yankee catcher and Captain Thurman Munson dies in a plane crash at the airport near his home town of Canton, Ohio.